-- Classify soils and assess their fundamental properties. - Specify appropriate compaction criteria from soil laboratory data. - Calculate vertical profiles of pore water pressure, total and effective stresses. - Determine soil compressibility and calculate uniform ground settlements. - Determine isochrones of excess pore pressure for 1D transient flows. - Determine time-rate of consolidation and ground settlement. - Specify "drained" or "undrained" direct shear tests, and interpret them. - Use Mohr circles to interpret triaxial tests. - Perform upper and lower bound limit analyses of drained and undrained soil. - Analyse limiting equilibrium with slip planes and slip circles as mechanisms. - Search for the least optimistic mechanism of failure in soil using either f or cu. - Perform simple design calculations of a strip footing on clay and sand. - Predict the capacity of footings under V-H-M Loading - Estimate the settlement of foundations
+- Classify soils and assess their fundamental properties. - Specify appropriate compaction criteria from soil laboratory data. - Calculate vertical profiles of pore water pressure, total and effective stresses. - Determine soil compressibility and calculate uniform ground settlements. - Determine isochrones of excess pore pressure for 1D transient flows. - Determine time-rate of consolidation and ground settlement. - Specify "drained" or "undrained" direct shear tests, and interpret them. - Use Mohr circles to interpret triaxial tests. - Perform basic upper and lower bound limit analyses. - Analyse limiting equilibrium with slip planes and slip circles as mechanisms. - · Search for the least optimistic mechanism of failure in soil. - Perform simple design calculations of a strip footing on clay and sand. - · Perform basic estiamtes for the settlement of foundations